 When most of us consider booking a trip to Spain, we probably imagine doing so during one season in particular: summer.
-What could be better than sipping sangria on a terrace or spending lazy afternoons by a turquoise sea?
+What could be better than sipping sangria on a terrace, spending lazy afternoons by a turquoise sea, or getting the chance to experience the iconic Running of the Bulls in Pamplona for San Fermin or La Tomatina (tomato fight) in Valencia?
 Well, we’re here to tell you that, contrary to popular belief, spring—yes, spring—might just be the best time to visit Spain.

 Why, you might ask?
-Because spring is the best time in Spain for festivals.
+Because spring is an even better time in Spain for festivals.
 From March to May, España offers a little something for everyone—from the art lover to the botanist to the music festival fan.
 Oh, and it’s still plenty warm enough for sangria on that terrace.
-Last-minute trip to Spain, anyone?
+Last-minute fiesta in Spain, anyone?

 March: Las Fallas in Valencia

-This one has already passed, but it’s still worth mentioning for your 2020 vacation to the Iberian Peninsula.
-Las Fallas, literally translated to “The Failures,” is a four-day festival of arts and culture in Valencia.
+Las Fallas, literally translated to “The Failures,” is a four-day Spanish festival of arts and culture in Valencia.
 During the day, you wander around admiring the innovative monuments and installations and, at night, you watch fireworks and enjoy the party.
 The festival’s name foreshadows the weekend’s climactic ending: the artists light all of their pieces on fire.
 It’s an unforgettable ride you can’t find anywhere else (and, no, Burning Man doesn’t count).

 April 14 - 20: Semana Santa in Málaga